-Knee high boots like these Coach Ruth Dress Boots create a long, lean line that make your legs look slim.
+Knee-high boots like these Dress Boots create a long, lean line that makes your legs look slim.

 2. Aim for No Gap

 The perfect fit is important.
-Choose a boot that is tight enough around the calf, so there’s no, or very little gap.
-Your boot should be sleek and fitted, but not tight.
-There shouldn’t be any skin bulging over, but there also shouldn’t be more than a half-inch of space between your boot or your leg either.
+Choose a boot that is tight enough around the calf, so there’s no, or tiny gap.
+Your boot should be sleek and fitted but not tight.
+There shouldn’t be any skin bulging over, but they’re also shouldn’t be more than a half-inch of space between your boot or your leg either.
 Otherwise, it takes away from that tapered, streamlined look.

-Note: Flat riding boots like these Michael Kors Bryce Riding Boots have a straighter fit and are more rustic, which means you can go with a slightly wider boot.
+Note: Flat riding boots like these below have a straighter fit and are more rustic, which means you can go with a slightly wider boot.

 3. Suede is Most Comfy

 Tall suede boots for women are your best choice if comfort is your priority because suede is such a soft, flexible material.
-A good example is this Coach- Britney Suede Boot.
 Also, since suede is stretchy, it’s great for skinny calves.
 It molds to thin legs like a glove.
 If you have large or muscular calves, leather boots are better.